shadow9owo/DIY-musicbot/README.md

 (the download is in realeses)

+note: dont forget to change the guild id in the bot.py file to your servers server id

 1. Put your token into `token.txt`<br />
 2. Put your credits into `credits.txt`<br />
 3. Put your help (list of commands, etc.) into `help.txt`<br />